fieryfalcon/ENDPOINT_METRICS/README.md

-# EndpointMatrix App
+# EndpointMetrics App

-EndpointMatrix is an application designed to collect and monitor system and network data from your computer.
+EndpointMetrics is an application designed to collect and monitor system and network data from your computer.

 ## Features